Run Service

 Alert Management

-An alert is a message that indicates that a problem or exception has occurred for a Job or Folder.
-Control-M Automation API enables you to update basic properties of alerts, as well as the status of alerts.
+An alert is a message that indicates a problem or exception in a job or folder.
+Control-M Automation API enables you to update basic alert properties and alert status.
 For more information, see Alerts.

 The following API commands enable you to manage alerts: